arduino/library-registry/FAQ.md

 http://downloads.arduino.cc/libraries/logs/github.com/arduino-libraries/Servo/

-### I did something wrong!
-How can I change or unpublish an already published library?
+<a id="i-did-something-wrong-how-can-i-change-or-unpublish-an-already-published-library"></a>

-In order to change contents of an already published library version, you can recreate its related tag.
+### How can I remove a release of my library from Library Manager?

-In order to **un**publish a library version, delete its related tag/release.
+In order to **un**publish a problematic library version, delete its related tag/release.

 Once you have done that, open an issue in [the issue tracker of this repository](https://github.com/arduino/library-registry/issues), specifying the URL of the library repository and requesting that the library be updated.